Investigating Transferability in Pretrained Language Models: Introduction

-In this work, we investigate a methodology for measuring the transferability of layer parameters in a pretrained language model, using BERT \citep{devlin2018bert} as our subject of analysis.
-Our methods, described more fully in Section \ref{sec:progressive}, involve partially reinitializing BERT with random weights and then observing the impact on downstream metrics after finetuning.
-By running multiple trials across different layers, tasks, and data sizes, this approach enables us to ask very granular questions about the transfer learning process: Are the early layers of the network more important than later ones for transfer learning?
-Do certain layers become less important depending on the task or amount of finetuning data?
-Does the position of a particular layer within the network actually matter, or would its presence anywhere suffice to aid optimization?
+In this work, we investigate a methodology for measuring the transferability of different layer parameters in a pretrained language model to different transfer tasks, using BERT \citep{devlin2018bert} as our subject of analysis.
+Our methods, described more fully in Section \ref{sec:progressive} and Figure \ref{fig:rects}, involve \emph{partially reinitializing} BERT: replacing different layers with random weights and then observing the change in task performance after finetuning the entire model end-to-end.
+Compared to possible alternatives like freezing parts of the network or removing layers, partial reinitialization enables fairer comparisons by keeping the network's architecture and capacity constant between trials, changing only the parameters at initialization.
+Through experiments across different layers, tasks, and dataset sizes, this approach enables us to shed light on multiple dimensions of the transfer learning process: Are the early layers of the network more important than later ones for transfer learning?
+Do individual layers become more or less critical depending on the task or amount of finetuning data?
+Does the position of a particular layer within the network matter, or do its parameters aid optimization regardless of where they are in the network?

-In brief, we find that: \begin{enumerate} \item The first few layers of BERT are sufficient to provide the majority of improvement on downstream metrics when finetuning data is plentiful, while more layers are helpful when data is scarce.
-(Figure \ref{fig:progressive}, solid lines) \item These benefits are not explained by probing performance on finetuning tasks.
-(Figure \ref{fig:progressive}, dashed lines) \item The layers most beneficial to finetuning differ by task: for some tasks, only the early layers are important, while for others the benefits are more distributed across layers.
-(Figure \ref{fig:localized}) \item Reordering the pretrained BERT layers prior to finetuning significantly decreases downstream accuracy, confirming that BERT does not simply learn a better initialization for individual layers, but that learned interactions \emph{across layers} are crucial to the success of finetuning.
+We find that when finetuning on a new task: \begin{enumerate} \item Transferability of BERT layers varies dramatically depending on the amount of finetuning data available.
+Thus, claims that certain layers are universally responsible or important for learning certain linguistic tasks should be treated with caution.
+(Figure \ref{fig:progressive}) \item Transferability of BERT layers is not in general predicted by the layer's probing performance for that task.
+However, as finetuning dataset size decreases, the two quantities exhibit a greater correspondence.
+(Figure \ref{fig:progressive}, dashed lines) \item Even holding dataset size constant, the most transferable BERT layers differ by task: for some tasks, only the early layers are important, while for others the benefits are more distributed across layers.
+(Figure \ref{fig:localized}) \item Reordering the pretrained BERT layers before finetuning decreases downstream accuracy significantly, confirming that pretraining does not simply provide better-initialized individual layers; instead, transferability through learned interactions \emph{across layers} is crucial to the success of finetuning.
 (Figure \ref{fig:scrambles}) \end{enumerate}